thoughtbot/laptop/CONTRIBUTING.md

 components are split is to read the `manifests` and look at the contents of the files they reference.
 It is ultimately pretty simple.

-2) Make your changes within the component you created, prioritizing "common-components" that can be shared easily amongst manifests.
+2) Make your changes within the component, prioritizing "common-components" that can be shared easily amongst manifests.
+OS / distro-specific components are fine, but be sure they are necessary first.

 3) Render the installation files from the manifests via the `./bin/build.sh` script, run from the repo root.
 You should see your changes reflected in the